rustgd/machinae/book/src/01_state.md

 [se]: ./02_methods.html

-`machina` is designed to be as lightweight as possible.
+`machinae` is designed to be as lightweight as possible.
 To achieve that, the `State`s in the state machine are strongly typed (in lieu of using trait objects).
 That means that your state is likely to be an enum.
 However, for some scenarios you